-Ken Thompson: There - in history, if you look at the books, there are three or four people who invented it.
-Samuel says he invented it in his chess/checkers program but if you look at the records of the games he played, I doubt that very seriously.
-Simon and Shaussy they invented it.
-Canuth has a claim to some portion of it and writing about it, but not in a real program.
-And there was another chess program that they - said they invented it.
+Ken Thompson: In history, if you look at the books, there are three or four people who "invented" it.
+Samuels says he invented it in his checkers program but if you look at the records of the games he played, I doubt that very seriously.
+Simon and Shaw say they invented it.
+Knuth has a claim to some portion of it, and writing about it, but not in a real program.
+And there was another chess program that said they invented it.
 So you know it's sort of lost in history who actually invented or maybe it was invented more than once.
 But there's two forms of it.
-There's a so called deep cut off version and a shallow cut off version and I think that the two versions came about separately.
+There's a so called deep cut-off version and a shallow cut-off version and I think that the two versions came about separately.

 Q: Okay.
-But it was widespread and used then in the 70's, was that \\\\\?
+But it was widespread and used then in the 70's, was that?